Find the perfect hotel in ...

 • JR Narita Express (NEX) runs from Narita Airport to Tokyo Station in 60 minutes (3000 yen or use your Japan Rail Pass).
 JR Sobu Line (Rapid Service) is cheaper (1340 yen) but takes 90 minutes and runs hourly.

 • Kamakura is a delightful town 1 hour south of Tokyo.
-This seaside resort and political center of medieval Japan has dozens of temples and Shinto shrines.
-Its bronze 43-foot Great Buddha is 700 years old.
-Plus, Yuigahama Beach is popular with surfers.
+This seaside resort and center of medieval Japan has temples and Shinto shrines.
+Bronze Great Buddha is 700 years old.
+Yuigahama Beach popular with surfers.

 • Harajuku is a lively area in Shibuya.
-Home to youth-culture street fashion (cosplay, gothic punk, Victorian clothing).
+Home to youth-culture street fashion and cosplay.

-• Pack wisely before arriving in Japan.
-JR trains allow passengers only 2 pieces of luggage (30 kg) and require special seat reservations for "oversized baggage".
-Business hotel rooms are compact, so it will be difficult to place much baggage there.
+• Pack wisely before arriving.
+JR trains allow only 2 pieces of luggage (30 kg) and require special reservations for oversized baggage.
+Business hotel rooms are also compact.